Hafþór Júlíus Björnsson: Basketball career

 To commence the 2007–2008 season, Hafþór moved back to play for FSu Selfoss and averaged 6.7 points per game, helping the team to achieve a promotion to the Úrvalsdeild.
-Unfortunately, the troublesome ankle continued and ultimately forced him to retire from basketball at the age of nineteen, shattering his dream of making it to the NBA one day.
+However, the troublesome ankle continued and ultimately forced him to retire from basketball at the age of nineteen, shattering his dream of making it to the NBA one day.

 Between 2004 and 2006, Hafþór played 32 games for the Icelandic junior national basketball teams and 8 with Iceland's U-18 national team in Division A of the U18 European Championship.
 In May 2004, he won the Nordic championship with the U-16 team.
 During the 2004 FIBA Europe Under-16 Championship Division B, he helped Iceland achieve promotion to Division A. In 2006, he won the Nordic championship again, this time with the U-18 team.
+During the 2006 FIBA Europe Under-18 Championship, he was a member of the Iceland team that handed eventual champions France its only defeat in the tournament.

 Strongman career

-After recovering from the ankle injury, and inspired by Ronnie Coleman and Dorian Yates, Hafþór trained like a bodybuilder.
-One day, when four-time World's Strongest Man champion Magnús Ver Magnússon spotted the twenty-year-old, 6 ft 9 in, 140 kg (308 lb) Hafþór deadlifting in his gym, "Jakaból", he immediately realized his potential as a good prospect for strongman, which paved the way for Hafþór to train with Stefán Sölvi Pétursson, Benedikt Magnússon, Páll Logason, and Ari Gunnarsson.
+After recovering from the ankle injury, and inspired by both Ronnie Coleman and Dorian Yates, Hafþór trained like a bodybuilder for two years.
+He was later drawn towards the sport of Strongman after being inspired by Jón Páll Sigmarsson and his Icelandic heritage.
+One day, when Benedikt Magnússon spotted the twenty-year-old, 6 ft 9 in, 140 kg Hafþór training, he brought to his attention that a strongman competition was taking place the next day and encouraged him to participate.
+Hafþór then contacted Magnús Ver Magnússon and reserved his spot.

-The following year, while training at the "Strongman Base" gym, Hafþór was nicknamed Ljónið (the Lion) by Stefán Sölvi Pétursson, because he continuously grew bigger and got stronger, eventually reaching his heaviest body weight ever, of 210 kg (463 lb), in 2012.

-Iceland's Strongest Man

-With his newfound friendships and guidance, Hafþór progressed in the sport and went on to win several strongman contests in Iceland multiple times from 2009 onwards, including Westfjord's Viking, Eastfjord Strongman Championships, Highland Viking, Iceland's Strongest Viking, OK Badur Strongman Championships, Akranes Strength Challenge, and Strongest Man in Iceland.
-After placing third behind his friends Pétursson and Magnússon in 2010, Hafþór won his first Iceland's Strongest Man title (Iceland's most prestigious) in 2011, becoming the ninth Icelander to win the title since its inception, in 1985.
-His winning streak continued, and in August 2020, Hafþór won the Iceland's Strongest Man for the tenth consecutive time.

-Strongman Champions League

-Hailing from its IFSA roots, the Strongman Champions League organized several Grand Prix events, which attracted many athletes from around the world.
-It gave Hafþór the opportunity for international exposure, competing against the best strongmen in the world.
-From 2013 to 2015, he competed prolifically (up to fourteen competitions in a single year) throughout many Grand Prix competitions in Germany, Netherlands, Finland, Norway, Serbia, Croatia, Bulgaria, Latvia, Russia, China, Malaysia, and Brazil, winning eight international titles, three silver medals, and two bronze medals.
+2009

+In his very first competition 2009 Westfjord's Viking, Hafþór secured a fourth place finish.
+The champion Stefán Sölvi Pétursson won all but the second event which was the Leggstein (tombstone) carry.
+Despite having no formal strongman training, young Hafþór surprised the field by carrying the 220 kg stone four revolutions around the plinth, breaking the world record.
+Stefán Sölvi volunteered to coach the youngster and shared his own equipment and gear with him.
+With the new found friendship, Hafþór kept on improving and won third place in both Grundarfjord Viking and Highland Viking competitions.
+In 2009 East Coast Giant/ Eastfjord strongman championships, Hafþór won second place behind Páll Logason and broke another world record in the Alfastein carry, with a distance of 100 m.